Improved Seat Belt Use Could Save Lives, Reduce CSA Violations

 States with “secondary” seat belt laws, which means law enforcement officers may only stop drivers for violations other than not being buckled, have nearly matched states with “primary” seat belt laws where officers can stop and ticket drivers and occupants for simply not wearing a safety belt: 84% compared to 85%.

-Even still, failing to use a seat belt while operating a commercial motor vehicle ranked as the No. 3 roadside driver violation for the 2020 calendar year, according to FMCSA data.
+Even still, failing to use a seat belt while operating a commercial motor vehicle ranked as the No. 4 roadside driver violation for the 2022 calendar year according to FMCSA data, with 53,780 violations.

-Not only does wearing a seat belt decrease a driver's risk if an accident occurs, failure to wear a seat belt is a seven-point violation of the unsafe driving category of the federal Compliance, Safety, Accountability program.
+Wearing a seat belt decreases a driver’s risk if an accident occurs, and failure to wear a seat belt is a seven-point violation of the unsafe driving category of the federal Compliance, Safety, Accountability program.

 FMCSA has several tools available for fleets to help encourage use of seat belts, including a sample company safety belt policy and a brochure debunking myths surrounding safety belt use.